 The lack of basic necessities, combined with violence and uncertainty, has forced many people to flee their homes.

-According to UNHCR, as of July 21, 2023, more than 3.3 million people have been displaced.
-This includes 2.6 million people displaced within Sudan and 738,000 others who fled to neighboring countries.
+More than one year since the crisis began, more than 10.2 million people have been displaced.
+This includes more than 7.9 million people displaced within Sudan and 2.1 million people who fled to neighboring countries.

 Which groups are vulnerable due to displacement and conflict?